January 31st

 What kinds of teachings has God not given us?
 He has left us hints to all kinds of essentials in nature itself.
 Even the code of conduct is given to us in nature!

-Naturally, clouds exist high up in the sky and the oceans are down below.
-According to the poet, anyone who 'gives', attains higher respect than the one who 'collects' all for himself.
-The clouds give away all the water they contain and they disintegrate themselves in due course.
-Once the rain falls they, (clouds) cease to exist.
-Whereas, the oceans collect all the water that comes their way (even turning the freshwater salty).
+By nature, clouds exist high up in the sky, and the oceans lie down below.
+The poet beautifully explains this by saying - the clouds give away all the water they contain and disintegrate themselves in due course.
+Once the rain falls they (clouds), even cease to exist.
+Hence, they were given an exalted position (in the sky).
+On the contrary, the oceans collect all the water that comes their way (even turning the freshwater salty).
 That is why they haven't reached heights!

-The essence here is: giving has more value than accumulating or pooling.
-It could be money, resources, knowledge, wealth or anything of the like.
-Sharing our knowledge, resources and wealth with our fellow beings brings a higher permanence to the giver, as well as, what he is giving.
-For example, if one shares knowledge with others, that knowledge gets passed down for generations to come and will live forever.
-If one shares his wealth, he not only benefits the receiver, but he instils the spirit of giving in himself too.
+The essence is: that giving has more value than accumulating or pooling.
+It could be money, resources, knowledge, wealth, or anything of the like.
+Sharing our knowledge, resources, and wealth with our fellow beings brings a higher permanence to the giver, and also to what he is giving.
+For example, if one shares knowledge with others, that knowledge gets passed down for generations ahead and will live forever.
 Greed and stinginess have never been approved in any culture.
+If one shares his wealth, it would not only benefit the receiver, but he would instill the spirit of giving in himself too.

 pada vigrahaH: